 Let’s face it: Kids want iPhones.
 Their favorite celebrities are seen using them, they see their parents using them, and some of their friends have them.
 But which iPhone is best for your kid?
-There are lots of factors to consider, not the least of which is the age of the kid in question.
+There are lots of factors to consider, not the least of which is the age of the child in question.

 Whatever iPhone you get, you should consider using Screen Time to manage their use.
 Built into iOS, Screen Time lets you set limits on how long your kid can use their phone, what apps they can download and use, and when they need to put it down for the night.
 It’s a great way for busy parents to keep tabs on what their kids are doing when they’re not within eyeshot, and ought to be the first thing you set up.

-Best iPhone for younger kids: iPhone SE
+Best iPhone for kids

-Best iPhone for older kids: iPhone 12
+Apple iPhone 12 – Best iPhone for older kids

 Older kids—young teens and high school students—have more demanding standards.
 An iPhone SE may still serve them very well, but that smaller screen is a little archaic and they’re going to want to look cool in front of their friends.
 More importantly, photo-taking and social media start to become an important part of their social life.
 So if you’re willing to spend more on an iPhone with a more capable camera, Face ID, and a full-screen display, we recommend looking no further than the iPhone 12.